All locations are currently closed to visitors, unless you are making a compassionate visit. // LEARN MORE

 What you can do

-- Write down key personal information, including a family history of heart disease, heart defects, genetic disorders, stroke, high blood pressure or diabetes, and any major stresses or recent life changes.
+Write down key personal information, including a family history of heart disease, heart defects, genetic disorders, strokes, high blood pressure or diabetes, and any major stresses or recent life changes.

 Your time with your doctor is limited, so preparing a list of questions will help you make the most of your time together.
 List your questions from most important to least important in case time runs out.
 For mitral valve prolapse, some basic questions to ask your doctor include: